GoogleCloudPlatform/compute-image-tools/daisy_workflows/import_userguide.md

 ```
 daisy -variables source_disk_file=YOUR_VIRTUAL_DISK_FILE,image_name=YOUR-IMAGE-NAME /daisy/import_image.wf.json
 ```
 Where, `YOUR_VIRTUAL_DISK_FILE` is the virtual disk file that you uploaded to GCS in the previous step.
-You must specify the full that of the file.
+You must specify the full GCS path to the file.

 `YOUR_IMAGE_NAME` is the name of your destination image.